Generation

 Caves

-Caves are not noise based, but instead rely on carving the terrain out based on the world seed.
+Caves are not noise based, but instead work by carving the terrain out between a random amount of nodes.
 It gets its own dedicated PRNG object when initialized.

 Setup